electron/electron/docs/api/browser-window.md

 * On macOS the child windows will keep the relative position to parent window when parent window moves, while on Windows and Linux child windows will not move.
-* On Windows it is not supported to change parent window dynamically.
 * On Linux the type of modal windows will be changed to `dialog`.
 * On Linux many desktop environments do not support hiding a modal window.